forjin/Take-Home-Engineering-Challenge/README.md

-# Microsoft CSE Coding Challenge
+# Take Home Engineering Challenge

 The Australian Payments Network is the organisation that manages the BSB numbers in Australia.
 You are tasked one day by the team to provide a system that subscribe to the changes of the BSB numbers, and provide the BSB information to other teams' software to consume as a service.